ghr85/CCP01_Ruby_/readme.md

 * You can't use an anchor to generate a post action(without JS)
 * Requiring css requires you to declare a type attribute in link
 * Remember to create an object if you want to access the data, you're confusing a hash with an object that is (for the most part) a hash.
+* If you can, delete test objects from DB to serve test purposes.

 ### Files